-Under the Colorado felony murder rule, a defendant can be liable for first-degree murder if a victim is killed, even accidentally, in the commission of certain dangerous felony crimes.
+Under the Colorado felony murder rule, a defendant can be liable for second-degree murder if a victim is killed, even accidentally, in the commission of certain dangerous felony crimes.
 A person convicted of felony murder faces a sentence of 16 to 48 years in state prison.

 According to this section, a person commits felony murder when he or she – either alone or with one or more persons – commits or attempts to commit any of the following crimes: